Pancy9476/DMNet/readme.md

-The train code will be uploaded later.
+The trained code will be uploaded later.